1. Some words that define us: Welcoming. Affirming. Diverse.

 2. Don’t let the name fool you.
 We’re more faithful than fancy.

 Yes, this church was built during the Gilded Age, when the Vanderbilts lived just down the street.
-But come inside and you’ll find New Yorkers of every stripe, busy doing the ministry we feel called to do—cooking food for homebound neighbors, providing a refuge for people without housing, teaching children about Jesus, raising our voices in praise.
+But come inside and you’ll find New Yorkers of every stripe, busy doing the ministry we feel called to do—cooking meals for homebound neighbors, providing a refuge for people without housing, teaching children about Jesus, raising our voices in praise.
 Our worship services are traditionally Presbyterian, but we’re not stiff and formal about it.
 Wear whatever you like, and settle in.

 3. We love kids.
 Really.